-Athletes who are not in attendance at the first practice of the season or make the decision to join a team late; will be required to participate in practices, but will not be allowed to participate in competitions for 20% of that sports season.
+Athletes who are not in attendance at the first practice of the season or make the decision to join a team late; will be required to participate in all practices, but will not be allowed to participate in competitions for 20% of that sports season.

-Athletes who begin a season with a team and later decide to quit that team will be required to sit out 20% of the season if they choose to join another team.
+Athletes who begin a season with a team and later decide to quit that team will be required to sit out 25% of the season if they choose to join another team that season or 25% of their next sports season.